Why Do You Need a Cohabitation Agreement?

 A cohabitation agreement allows both partners to take an inventory of assets and debts, and to decide how these will be shared or divided if you break up.
 For example:

-- One person owns a condo or house before they got into the relationship, and wants to retain that asset.
+- One person owns a condo or house before they got into the relationship, and wants to keep that asset.

-- One of the parties has significant credit card or student loan debt, and the other does not want to assume responsibility for that debt.
+- One of the parties has credit card or student loan debt, and the other does not want to take responsibility for that debt.

 - One of the parties has a work pension and does not want to share it if the relationship ends.